PG-9-9/NexgAI/README.md

 * Loads 10% of MedMCQA for quick feedback.
 * Processes text, handles sub-options, explanation parsing.
 * Generates mixed-precision embeddings in batches and upserts them to Pinecone.
+* Due to time constraints and limited compute resources, the current embeddings was generated using only 10% of the data (during the Medbot build)

 ---